 Any new hire entering the United Nations these days must be struck by the fact that not only is the institution showing its age, but its top management is too.
 The UN is evidently not a young man’s game anymore, if it ever was.
 UN Secretary General António Guterres, who, primarily for reasons of status quo rather than inspiring leadership, is expected to be awarded another 5-year mandate when his current term ends on 31 December, 2021, is already 71.

 Kofi Annan, a former Secretary General, was a comparatively young 58 when he took the job in 1997, staying on for another ten years.
 Of course, the UN is not the only institution run by aging management.
-In the US, President-elect Joe Biden is 78.
+In the US, new President Joe Biden is 78.
 Nancy Pelosi, Speaker of the US House of Representatives, is 80.
 Donald Trump is 74.
 Great Britain’s Queen Elizabeth is 94.
 Russia’s Vladimir Putin is 68.

 We have nothing against aging, but we have to ask who will shape the UN of the future?
 It’s worth noting that the two UN personalities who emerged with some of the best records for performance were Kofi Annan and the World Health Organization’s Halfdan Mahler.
 Kofi started his career at the UN at the age of 24.
 Mahler joined his agency when he was 28.
 Both spent decades working within the organization and relied on the professionalism of their younger staff to make their missions a success.